Fallen off the bike? Cesarean? Burn from the oven door?

 Medical silicones have been used since the 1980s and have a well-documented effect and safety on scar treatment (2) (3) (4) (5) (6).
 The silicone smoothes, softens and reduces the visibility of scars.
 The mechanism of action is not fully understood, but the current theory is that when silicone is applied to the skin, a water-resistant membrane is formed which protects the scar and restores the water balance.
 The silicone membrane permeates oxygen, which allows the skin to breathe and this is a contributing factor to keeping the scar moisturized.
-Silicone is a very large molecule that cannot penetrate the skin and be absorbed by the body.
+Silicone is a large molecule that cannot penetrate the skin and be absorbed by the body.

 Medical silicone products are available in several designs, where silicone gels, silicone sticks and silicone sheets are the most common.
 In a comparative study between silicone sheet and silicone gel, the different treatments proved to be equally effective (7).
 The stick is a further development to simplify the application of the silicone.
 One can choose product depending on where on the body the scar is and how big it is.
-For smooth body surfaces, that are covered with clothing, silicone sheets may be suitable.
-The sheet also provides protection against possible rubbing from clothes on the scar.
+For smooth body surfaces that are covered with clothing, silicone sheets may be suitable.
+The sheet also provides protection against friction/rubbing from clothes on the scar.

 The side effects that patients have experienced during silicone treatment are linked to sheets as these can create heat rash and smelly skin (8).
 Some variants of sheets must be taped to be held in place.
 This further increases the risk of irritation to the skin.
 It is very rare for side effects to be reported with silicone gels or silicone sticks.

 1. Management of scars: updated practical guidelines and use of silicones.
 Meaume S, Le Pillouer-Prost A, Richert B, Roseeuw D, Vadoud J. s.l. : Eur J Dermatol, 2014, Vols.
 Jul-Aug;24(4):435-43.